-A new analysis from Greenpeace suggests that the answer is, unfortunately, yes.
+But for now, a new analysis from Greenpeace suggests that government spending continues to accelerate emissions growth — potentially setting 2018 up to be China’s most polluting year since 2011.
 Based on the Chinese government’s own data on coal, oil, and natural gas demand, as well as cement production, Greenpeace researchers concluded that “China’s CO2 emissions went up 4.0% on the first quarter, after a 2% increase in 2017.”
-Some analysts estimate that China is even on track this year for the quickest increase in carbon emissions since 2011.

 Then, in the “Time to panic?” section of the report, the authors write:

 “If China’s emissions are indeed going back to rapid growth, it means that the rest of the world would have to run just to stay in place — keep global emissions from increasing.
 The task of achieving a rapid and sustained decline in global emissions would become essentially impossible.”

 “China is the one that determines in the end whether global emissions will peak soon or not,” Niklas Höhne, a partner at the New Climate Institute, told the Financial Times (paywall).

 - In order to make its emissions peak before 2030 and meet Paris Agreement goals, China pledged to make “changes to its industrial structure,” the FT says.

 - But “the way they are growing is not by retooling the economy but by going back to the old playbook of just building lots of stuff,” according to Lauri Myllyvirta, an analyst for Greenpeace.